1. Applicable Law

 In regard to our professional obligations we are a member firm of the ICAEW.
 Under the ethical and regulatory rules of the ICAEW I am required to allow access to client files and records for the purpose of maintaining our membership of this body.

-Should we have no contact with you for a period of 18 months or more we may issue to your last known address or email a disengagement letter and thereafter cease to act.
+Should we decide to no longer act for you, or have no contact with you for a period of 18 months or more we may issue to your last known address or email a disengagement notification and thereafter cease to act.
 Alternatively, we will assume that you no longer wish us to act on your behalf.

 10. Electronic and other communication